EICR Explained: What Is an Electrical Installation Condition Report?

 Once the EICR is complete, the electrician will provide you with the full report.
 If the result is satisfactory, no further action is required until the next scheduled inspection.
 If the result is unsatisfactory, you will need to arrange remedial work.

 For homeowners, there is no legal obligation to carry out remedial work (unless you are a landlord), but it is strongly recommended for your safety and that of your family.
 C1 and C2 defects indicate real dangers that should not be ignored.
+To understand the difference between an EICR and an EIC, see our guide on EIC vs EICR.

 Related Course